cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   - [References](#references)
     - [Deno Manual and API Docs](#deno-manual-and-api-docs)
     - [Apps that use Deno KV](#apps-that-use-deno-kv)
+---
 ## Introduction

-Deno KV, a key-value based database was built into the Deno runtime starting with Deno 1.32.0.
+Deno KV, a key-value based database, was built into the Deno runtime starting with Deno 1.32.0 as an unstable API.
 Deno Deploy now incorporates Deno KV (currently on an invite-only basis), and distributes KV data around the world.
 This means that when a web application is put on Deploy, there will now be a database close to each server instance.
 In addition, Deno Deploy uses synchronization to maintain data consistency.

 The Deno runtime has an implementation of Deno KV using sqlite for persistence.
 This implementation is compatible with the Deno Deploy KV database (based on [Foundation DB](https://www.foundationdb.org/)) so that code developed locally will seamlessly work when deployed to DD.
 This is a big win for Deno developers!

 This article will cover all aspects of Deno KV with simple, easy-to-understand examples.
-Since info on Deno KV is in [multiple places in the Deno documentation](#deno-manual-and-api-docs), so consider this post as a one-stop guide to KV.
+Since info on Deno KV is in [multiple places in the Deno documentation](#deno-manual-and-api-docs), consider this post as a one-stop guide to KV.

 ## Indexes

 An index in Deno KV parlance are the units of data storage.
-In relational database (RDBMS) terms, they can be thought of as a table, but they are more like a SQL index because they are ordered by key value for fast lookup.
+In relational database (RDBMS) terms, they can be loosely thought of as a table, but they are more like a SQL index because they are ordered by key value for fast lookup.

-A **primary index** is the index that stores a record using a unique key for each record, usually a UUID.
-We'll talk more about them in the next section.
+A KV **primary index** is the index that stores a record using a unique key for each record, usually a UUID.
+We'll talk more about them in the next few sections.
 A **secondary index** stores additional information or is used for sorting.
-We'll talk about them later.
+[We'll talk about them later](#secondary-indexes).

 ## Keys, values and versionstamp